Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 # 10-mini-games
 10 mini games created with standard library that scales in complexity.
 Good for beginners looking for examples of games to learn from.

-1) Dice with Death = Simple dice game with death, you win you live.
-You lose, your soul is his.  ( USING FUNCTION )
+A) Dice with Death = Simple dice game with death, you win you live.
+You lose, your soul is his.
+This is a very basic FUNCTION game

-2) Hacker= Goal of the game is to hack into Robert's account.
+B) Hacker= Goal of the game is to hack into Robert's account.
 The more attempts, the more clues it provide.
-(USING METHOD, WHILE LOOP )
+Implement the use of METHOD and WHILE LOOP.

-3) The lord, The hunter and the fox= alternative to Rock,Paper,Scissors  ( USING LIST DATA TYPE AND  IF, ELIF AND ELSE STATEMENTS )
+C) The lord, The hunter and the fox= alternative to Rock,Paper,Scissors.
+Using LIST data type and IF,ELIF and ELSE STATEMENTS.

-4) Mini gamble = A simple 'Shell' game where you make bets on which pot the stone is under. ( USING WHILE LOOP, BREAK STATEMENT )
+D) Mini gamble = A simple 'Shell' game where you make bets on which pot the stone is under.
+Using WHILE LOOP and BREAK STATEMENT.

-5) Dungeon Hack  = an Adventure simulation game.
+E) Dungeon Hack  = an Adventure simulation game.
 You need to pick a band of adventurers and complete a dungeon run.
-Depending on the combination of adventurers it will dictate the outcome of the dungeon run.   ( USING FOR LOOP AND LIST DATA TYPE )
+Depending on the combination of adventurers it will dictate the outcome of the dungeon run.
+Using FOR LOOP and LIST data type.

-6) The Haunted House= A mini adventure game.
-Your main goal is to escape the house with the loot. ( USING NESTED DICTIONARY DATA TYPE)
+F) The Haunted House= A mini adventure game.
+Your main goal is to escape the house with the loot.
+Using NESTED DICTIONARY data type.

-7) One Click RPG= An Idle RPG using Tkinter GUI library  ( USING TUPLES DATA TYPE AND TKINTER GUI LIBRARY )
+G) One Click RPG= An Idle RPG using Tkinter GUI library.Using TUPLES data type and TKINTER GUI library.

-8) A Grot's Life = A Survival crafting Game written in standard library where you play as a grot doing what a grot do. ( VERSION A USING OOP OBJECT ORIENTED PROGRAMMING WHILST VERSION B ALSO DEMONSTRATE HOW TO IMPORT FROM DIFFERENT PYTHON FILES' )
+H) A Grot's Life = A Survival crafting Game written in standard library where you play as a grot doing what a grot do.
+Version implements OOP Object oriented programming whilst Version B also implements 'IMPORT'statement eg: transfering functions/class/lists from other scripts.

-9) The Slumber of the Doom King= Break into the Doom King's castle and steal as much gold as possible and find an escape before the king consumes your soul.  ( USING DICTIONARY,WHILE LOOP, GLOBAL VARIABLES )
+I) The Slumber of the Doom King= Break into the Doom King's castle and steal as much gold as possible and find an escape before the king consumes your soul.
+Using DICTIONARY,WHILE LOOP, GLOBAL VARIABLES.

-10) Space Rescue = Rescue the red ships and avoid the rocks  ( USING TURTLE GRAPHICS LIBRARY )
+J) Space Rescue = Rescue the red ships and avoid the rocks.
+Using TURTLE GRAPHICS library )

 https://www.youtube.com/watch?v=Q7A_zDKSeEo  ( One click rpg )